-Lisa remarked that she had slept with ‘all of the trailer-park’ and had just recently told her she had contracted herpes.
-In Lisa’s words the girl was a slut and dirty – for whatever reason, those derogatory remarks in particular still stand out to me like it was yesterday.
+Lisa told me that the neighbor girl had slept with ‘all of the trailer-park’ and had just recently told her she had contracted herpes.
+In Lisa’s words, the girl was a slut and dirty – for whatever reason, those derogatory remarks, in particular, still stand out to me like it was yesterday.

 Anyhow, for some time, I didn’t think much of the gossip I’d heard.

 Lisa was my friend, and I had never known of anyone else with herpes, so I didn’t refute her story.

 Between the time of being mortified about my large breasts and contracting an STD, I began to experiment with boys.
 I believed participating in manual sex and oral sex would still secure my virginity but with the couple of boyfriends I had, I got closer and closer to actual vaginal penetration.

 Knowing I did not want to be pregnant in high-school, I did what I thought any responsible girl would do and started taking birth control, just in case.

 Contracting an STD

 It never occurred to me I should use additional protection or that I would be putting myself at risk.